LexMalta/recipes/_recipes/char-siu.md

 source: mum

 ingredients:
+    Meat:
         - 1kg pork neck, _wash and drain the meat_
         - 1 cup sugar, _to dry and tenderize the meat_
     Sauce:
         - 2 cloves of garlic, _finely chopped, grated in a microplane, or pressed in a garlic press_
         - 2 shallots, _(see note 1)_